Kavya-K-S/Vogel-Approximation-method/README.md

 To provide an initial feasible solution to balanced transportation problems using Vogel's Approximation Method (VAM).

+DESCRIPTION

+The program aims to find an initial feasible solution to an unbalanced transportation problem, where the goal is to minimize the total transportation cost from multiple suppliers to multiple consumers.
+It employs Vogel's Approximation Method (VAM), which is known for its efficiency in generating a good starting solution.

 FUNCTIONALITIES
 1. Input Handling:
 • The program prompts the user to input the number of suppliers and consumers.